JoaoGoncalvesCS/CS50AI/README.md

-# CS50AI
+# cs50x
-Projects from Harvard's CS50AI course for every week lesson.
+Harvard's CS50AI course projects

+This repository contains the CS50AI's Projects from all the weeks during the course.